Ledger Hardware Wallets New Zealand

 All Ledger Nano wallets have limited storage built into their hardware, the Ledger Nano S can store between 3 and 7 apps simultaneously depending on the size of the app, and the Nano X and S Plus can store up to 100 apps simultaneously.

-Baring in mind that you can delete and re-download apps on Ledger hardware wallets at your convenience, in our opinion the Nano X and S Plus are still at a significant advantage; however using the Nano S and moving around the apps as needed might be the best option for Kiwis looking to find a cheaper alternative to the latest generation of hardware wallets.
+Baring in mind that you can delete and re-download apps on Ledger hardware wallets at your convenience, in our opinion the Nano X and S Plus are still at a significant advantage; however using the Nano S and moving around the apps as needed might be the best option for Kiwis looking to find a cheaper alternative to the latest generation of wallets.

 Ledger Wallet UI